-Thankfully, we could draw on the expertise of leaders in the inclusion & diversity (I&D) space — people like Regan Hall, our inclusion and diversity leader; Rich Antonini, the chair of our Inclusion & Diversity Council; and Ashley Parker-Ozier, our inclusion and diversity consultant.
+Thankfully, we could draw on the expertise of leaders in the inclusion & diversity (I&D) space — people like Eshe Dotson, our director of talent selection, development, and inclusion; Rich Antonini, the chair of our Inclusion & Diversity Council; and Ashley Parker-Ozier, our inclusion and diversity consultant.

 Ashley is the newest member of our I&D team.
-Prior to Ashley’s move from PM Group Benefit Advisors, Regan, Rich, and our management team had been focusing on a firmwide strategy.
+Prior to Ashley’s move from PM Group Benefit Advisors, Eshe, Rich, and our management team had been focusing on a firmwide strategy.
 They were making progress but knew that — to really effect change at the firm — they’d need more resources.
 Ashley, who’d participated in an operations fellowship with the Inclusion and Diversity Council in 2019, was the obvious — and most qualified — choice, and she joined the I&D team in January 2020.

 Hitting the ground running

 With the social unrest of 2020, Ashley didn’t have time to ease into her new position.
 Staff were clamoring to hear if the I&D team and the firm were going to respond and curious about what that would look like.